-GPU’s have more cores than CPU and hence when it comes to parallel computing of data, GPUs perform exceptionally better than CPU even though GPU has lower clock speed and it lacks several core managements features as compared to the CPU.
+GPU’s have more cores than CPU and hence when it comes to parallel computing of data, GPUs perform exceptionally better than CPUs even though GPUs has lower clock speed and it lacks several core management features as compared to the CPU.

 First, make sure that Nvidia drivers are upto date also you can install cudatoolkit explicitly from here. then install Anaconda add anaconda to the environment while installing.